gsiems/tdm/notes.md

 Having procedural code in the database does tie the application(s) more strongly to a specific database engine, however, my experience is that organizations are more likely to change out front-end(s) than they are to change out the back-end so having the code in the database might actually result in less re-writing over time.

 Having procedural code in the database can result in developers having yet another language to deal with.

+As with façade views, it should be noted that applications that make extensive use of ORMs might not play as well with this approach.

+For those applications that can target multiple different database back-ends it may be better letting the application code directly update the tables.
+The applications may well be depending on an ORM for database access.

+Opinion: It depends on the use case

 ----